Michael P. Huerta is the Administrator of the Federal Aviation Administration. He was sworn-in to this office on January 9, 2013.

 Huerta was commissioner of New York City's Department of Ports, International Trade and Commerce from 1986-89.
 He then served as the Executive Director of the Port of San Francisco from 1989-1993.
 From 1993-98, he held senior positions in the U.S. Transportation Department in Washington, D.C., serving under Secretary Federico Pena and Secretary Rodney E. Slater.

-He holds a bachelor's degree in political science from the University of California-Riverside and a master's in international relations from the Woodrow Wilson School of Public and International Affairs at Princeton University.
+He holds a bachelor's degree in political science from the University of California-Riverside and a master's in public affairs, with a concentration in international relations from the Woodrow Wilson School of Public and International Affairs at Princeton University.

 This page can be viewed online at: http://www.faa.gov/about/key_officials/huerta/